openstack/project-team-guide/doc/source/open-community.rst

 * Project Team Lead (PTL)

 The *project team* guide naturally focuses on PTLs.
 More information about the TC can be found on the `Technical Committee website`_.
+You can reach out to TC members using the openstack-dev mailing-list (with the [tc] prefix), or on the #openstack-tc IRC channel (especially around `TC office hours`_).

 Each project team in OpenStack needs a PTL.
 The PTL is an elected leader who has final say over all things in that specific project team, and all the code repositories in it.
 The PTL typically leads the day to day operations of the project, and acts as a default ambassador of the project team in communications with other teams.
 The PTL is expected to have sufficient time available to dedicate to running the project.
 Responsibilities of the PTL include the following tasks:

 * Organizing the team participation to events like the Forum or Project Teams Gatherings